gabrielefalace/gabrielefalace/README.md

 ### Hi there 👋

-Here I store a bunch of coding projects and playgrounds.
+Here I store a bunch of [mostly] coding projects and playgrounds.

 <!--
 **gabrielefalace/gabrielefalace** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.